Mastodon

 Narrowboating

-One of our pleasures is to travel the British waterways by narrowboat.
+A pleasures I enjoyed with my late wife was to travel the British waterways by narrowboat.
 The inland waterways were built in the 18th and 19th centuries to carry trade goods and raw materials, but by the late 1800s were rapidly being displaced by railways.
 To save costs, many of the locks and bridges were built just 7 feet wide, leading to the characteristic long thin shape of the narrowboats that ply the canals.
 These boats have been described as resembling a "steel sausage".
 Now the canals are used mostly for pleasure boating, and it is possible to travel by inland waterway all the way from Bristol in the South West of England up to Skipton in North Yorkshire.
 If you have plenty of time, that is, because narrowboats do not travel fast: 3 lock-miles per hour is a fairly good pace.

 We have a 57 foot narrowboat, "Urquhart Castle", and previously shared a family boat called "Helva".